 What he offers his students is based on the Benign Violation Theory (BVT), as if that sort of thing is supposed to have value and impress me in any regard.

 Still, just to make sure that I haven’t missed some sort of monumental breakthrough that will help funny people capitalize on their talent…

 I spent some time checking out the information provided by Peter McGraw, the researcher and purveyor of The Benign Violation Theory (which is showcased in the book The Humor Code (#ad).

-Now before I get deep in the weeds about The Benign Violation Theory (BVT), which is touted in some circles as possibly the most monumental “break though” to happen in the world of spoken word comedy since the invention of those battery powered back massagers that are rumored to be inspirationally multipurposed on a regular basis…
+Now before I get deep in the weeds about The Benign Violation Theory (BVT), which is lauded in some circles as possibly the most monumental “break though” to happen in the world of spoken word comedy since the invention of those battery powered back massagers that are rumored to be inspirationally multipurposed on a regular basis…

 Let’s head right to the “Results” section of this profound success story where this theory has made such an impact in the world of spoken word comedy and humor that — well, you can explore this for yourself….

-Results: The Real World Impact Of BVT
+The Real World Impact Of BVT

-For what is touted as a “revolutionary” discovery regarding what makes anything funny, here are a couple of interesting observations:
+For what is touted as a “revolutionary” discovery regarding what makes anything funny, here are a couple of most interesting observations:

 Now that’s really odd considering that BVT is supposed to be so powerful that it is actually able to actually make unfunny people funny.

 BVT has been around awhile and if it was truly some sort of panacea for generating laughter (my personal hyperbole) for comedians and public speaking types…